How to measure Productivity in software development

 If the outcome we search for is a gold coin hidden in one of 8 equally sized boxes we need to ask a minimum of 3 questions on average.
 If the outcome we search for is $100 billion hidden in one of 8 equally sized boxes we also need to ask a minimum of 3 questions on average.
 That means the same number of questions could bring different outcomes.
 That's why we analyze not the outcome but how efficiently the outcome was produced.

-Productivity is high when less knowledge needed to be discovered for the outcome to be produced.
+Productivity is higher when less knowledge needed to be discovered for the outcome to be produced.

 Fortunately, there is a way to measure the knowledge discovered (missing information) in software development.
 KEDEHub allows you to measure the knowledge discovered using the scientifically backed and patented metric - Knowledge Discovery Efficiency (KEDE).